David Becker: Other projects

 Becker also appears on the Colbie Caillat album, Breakthrough as well as her album All of You.
 He produced an Attila Zoller tribute album released by Enja in 2015.
 The album includes Ron Carter, Pat Metheny, Mike Stern, and John Abercrombie.
 In September 2019, Becker appeared in a podcast together with Country legend Vince Gill.

+Personal life

+Becker and his wife, Laurie (née Friday) reside in Central Illinois.